JakubFranek/Nexys-A7-Lab/README.md

 # Nexys A7 Lab

-This repository is my personal laboratory dedicated to the FPGA development board [Nexys A7](https://digilent.com/reference/programmable-logic/nexys-a7/start) by Digilent.
+This repository is my personal digital design laboratory dedicated to the FPGA development board [Nexys A7](https://digilent.com/reference/programmable-logic/nexys-a7/start) by Digilent.

 My goal with this repository is to gradually design and verify RTL code required for controlling Nexys A7 board peripherals.